ffd8/cli-for-artists-and-designers/readme.md

 ## Homebrew
-[Homebrew](https://brew.sh) is a package manager, keeping an [updated list](https://formulae.brew.sh/) of tools and making their installation super easy.
+[Homebrew](https://brew.sh) is a package manager.
+They keep an [updated list](https://formulae.brew.sh/) of tools and make their installation super easy.

 ### Install
 copy + paste into the following into Terminal: